 Yes.
 The Writing Internship Program will work with you to find an internship placement best suited to your multifaceted needs to best prepare you for your future career plans.
 The skills you learn through this program will travel with you throughout your lifetime and can be applied to many different settings.

-Absolutely, the typical student intern participating in the Writing Internship Program is a self-motivated, self-reliant, independent-thinking student.
-He or she is comfortable with responsibility and is a problem-solver that can think on their feet to deal navigate the unexpected in internship situations.
-The intern must able to meet due dates, and should enjoy engaging in writing projects both individually and through interacting with their Internship coordinator, onsite supervisor, and colleagues at the internship sites.
+Absolutely; the typical student intern participating in the Writing Internship Program is a self-motivated, self-reliant, independent-thinking student.
+He or she is comfortable with taking on responsibilities and is a problem-solver, who can think on his/her feet and navigate the unexpected internship situations.
+The intern must be able to meet due dates and work with the Internship coordinator, onsite supervisor, and colleagues at the internship sites.